Apoc70/RemovePrivateFlag/README.md

+## Note

+This is the beta branch.
+Build can failing or buildes executables con contain errors.

+Use at your own risk.

 ## Synopsis

 RemovePrivateFlags.exe will remove the private flags from all messages in an Exchange Server mailbox (appointments will not be altered).